-Romania: Eximbank China provided 12 MEUR loan to Romelectro energy company17.
-December 2014. / SEE Energy News
+Romania: Eximbank China provided 12 MEUR loan to Romelectro energy company, SEE Energy News

 China Eximbank approved funds in the amount of 12.2 MEUR to the company Romelectro, one of the largest contractors in the field of energy resources, for the execution of a contract concluded with the company Transelectrica.